hajowolfram/ScaDS_project/readme.md

 ## Further Use:

 In order to add custom environments, please refer to the gymnasium documentation [here](https://www.gymlibrary.dev/content/environment_creation/).
-It is reccomended to utilise gymnasium to ensure compatability with gymnasium's provided RL modules.
+It is recomended to utilise gymnasium to ensure compatability with gymnasium's provided RL modules.
 Support for different agents coming soon!

 ## Citations: